-[ Kathryn Pope, 2023 Law Graduate at the University of Florida Levin College of Law ]
+By Kathryn Pope, University of Florida Levin College of Law

 I want to preface my day in the life of a law student with a piece of advice that many people will tell you – law school is a marathon, not a sprint.
 Your very first semester of law school is definitely a marathon and arguably the most important race that you will complete during your law school career.

 With that being said, it is imperative that you are getting enough sleep to allow your brain to function optimally.
 Personally, I know that my body needs at least seven hours of sleep to process, store and retrieve my homework and in-class information.
 Listen to your body and let that be the primary driving force for setting your daily schedule.